Factbox: Sanctions imposed on Syria

 - On December 1, the U.S. Treasury blacklisted Muhammad Makhluf, an uncle of Assad, and Aus Asla, described as a general in the military.
 It also identified the Military Housing Establishment as a government-controlled company that finances the regime and the Real Estate Bank, said to handle borrowing for the government.

-* AUSTRALIA: - Australia imposed new travel bans and financial sanctions on Syrian leaders on February 7 to cover an extra 75 people and 27 entities in Syria.
-Australia previously had travel bans on 34 people and 13 entities.
+* AUSTRALIA: - Australia imposed new travel bans and financial sanctions on Syrian leaders on February 7 to cover an extra seventy five people and twenty seven entities in Syria.
+Australia previously had travel bans on thirty four people and thirteen entities.

 (Reporting by David Cutler, London Editorial Reference Unit)